 Adidas has been developing their skateboarding division for decades.
 These kicks are designed to maximize an athlete’s performance and enhance their abilities on the board.

-- Adidas Samba ADV - With excellent stability and a pointy shape, these are the ideal skate footwear for you to do all those flip tricks.
+Adidas Samba ADV - The excellent stability and pointy shape of the Advanced Samba model make it an ideal skate footwear for all those flip tricks.
 The Adidas brand has resurrected the classic soccer shoes, the Samba, into functional and skateboard-centric footwear.
 The shoes feature suede and leather uppers, internal booties, breathable mesh tongues, and molded TPU heel clips.

 Pro skate shoes are usually good quality skate sneakers.
 This is not to say that non-pro skate shoes aren’t, because a lot are.
 Just that if a pro is willing to attach his name to a sneaker, then that shoe must have ticked off all the boxes of requirements that pro wants in the shoe he skates in.